-2021 2020
+2022 2021

-Net profit margin 4% 15%
+Net profit margin 1% 4%

-Gross profit margin 12% 15%
+Gross profit margin 9% 12%

-Rate of return on equity 8% 26%
+Rate of return on equity 3% 8%

-The existing trend in the rate of return demonstrates that the Management is effective in managing the Group's assets to generate profit, while profitability of sales is indicative that the Group is able to generate profit from its revenues.
+The existing trend in the rate of return demonstrates that the Management is effective in managing the Group assets to generate profit, while profitability of sales is indicative that the Group is able to generate profit from its revenues.
 The Group has been active on the Georgian market for years and regards 3 companies as its rivals.
 However, unlike its rivals, which operate in certain construction industries, the Group is active in all the industries of its competitors, which contributes to its strength on the market.
 The Group cooperates with largest commissioners in Georgia through to its brand and image of a stable and trustworthy company, including its 33-year long experience, customer-oriented approach, financial solidity and sustainable settlement of its liabilities.

-Management believes that the success enjoyed by the Group is largely due to the high professionalism of its team.
+The management believes that the success enjoyed by the Group is largely due to the high professionalism of its team.
 Majority of the engineering and technical staff involved in the construction processes have the experience of over 10 years, and in some cases, over 20 years as well.